AMESocker/M10C/README.md

 WHEN I click on the GitHub username
 THEN that GitHub profile opens in a new tab

+WHEN I decide to finish building my team
+THEN I exit the application, and the HTML is generated

 WHEN I start the application
 THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number